 Negotiate the Price

-When you have found the rentalhome of your dreams, check to confirm your travel dates are available.
+When you have identified your dream rental, double check to make sure your vacation dates are available.

-Read the Agreement
+Read Through The Agreement

-You should know which services are included:
+You really should know which services are included:

-- Electric bills
+- Power bills

 - WIFI Access